1 Care of the mother

 Women who are healthy and have a normal pregnancy can attend their closest primary care clinic for antenatal care.
 If a woman has a health problem, such as diabetes or hypertension, or if she has a high-risk pregnancy, such as twins or a previous stillbirth, she will probably be referred to an antenatal care clinic at a hospital.
 At each visit the woman will be assessed to decide where she should go for her further antenatal care.

 About 80% of pregnant woman are assessed as having a low risk of problems during pregnancy.
 These women can receive antenatal care at a local clinic.
 About 20% of pregnant women will have a risk factor or a clinical problem that could cause complications during pregnancy or delivery.
-These women will be referred to a level 2 or level 3 hospital for further antenatal care.
+These women will be referred to a district or regional hospital for further antenatal care.

 1-14 Should all pregnant women have an ultrasound scan?